johnbernardo2/johnbernardo2.github.io/projects/Katipunanspringshowcase.md

 ---
 layout: project
 type: project
-image: img/micromouse/micromouse-square.jpg
+image: img/actingicon.png
 title: "Katipunan Spring Showcase"
 date: 2024
 published: true
 labels:

-  - Robotics
-  - Arduino
-  - C++
-summary: "My class and I acted and created a music video to showcase for a film festival"
+summary: "My class and I acted and created a video to showcase for a film festival"
 ---

 The Katipunan Spring Showcase is an annual spring semester event held by the Katipunan Club at UH Manoa.
 It is a film showcasing composed of multiple Filipino classes who have created a music video based on that years theme.
 It is also called Katipunan Got Talent (KGT) in the Fall semester.